Waterworld: Plot

 Sorting through the wreckage of his boat, the Mariner sees a collection of National Geographic magazines and compares their images to Enola's doodles, realizing she was drawing Dryland objects.
 Gregor, having spotted the smoke from his dirigible, finds Helen and the Mariner and takes them to a new makeshift atoll.
-The Mariner takes a captured Smoker's jet ski to chase down the Smokers' base of operations, the remains of the Exxon Valdez, where they manage to manufacture fuel, ammunition and cigarettes.
+The Mariner takes a captured Smoker's jet ski to chase down the Smokers' base of operations, the remains of the Exxon Valdez, where they manufacture fuel, ammunition, and cigarettes.

 Deacon's advisors struggle to decipher the tattoo.
-To keep his followers' minds off their dwindling resources, he bluffs that he has decoded the map on Enola's back and orders them back to their stations to row.
-The Mariner infiltrates the "'Dez" and confronts the Deacon, threatening to ignite the oil reserves in the hold unless Enola is returned.
+To keep his followers' minds off their dwindling resources, he bluffs that he has decoded the map and orders them back to their stations to row.
+The Mariner infiltrates the ship and confronts the Deacon, threatening to ignite the oil reserves in the hold unless Enola is returned.
 The Deacon calls the Mariner's bluff, knowing that it would destroy the ship, but to his shock, the Mariner drops a flare into the oil reservoir.
-The ship is engulfed in flames, and begins to sink.
+The ship is engulfed in flames and begins to sink.
 The Mariner rescues Enola, escaping via a rope from Gregor's balloon with Helen and the Atoll Enforcer aboard.
 The Deacon fires on the balloon, shaking Enola into the ocean.
-As the Deacon and some of his men converge on her, the Mariner makes an impromptu bungee jump from the balloon to grab Enola before the Deacon and his men collide on their jet-skis, inducing an explosion which kills the three.
+As the Deacon and his men converge on her, the Mariner makes an impromptu bungee jump from the balloon to grab Enola before the Deacon and his men collide on their jet-skis, causing an explosion that kills them.

 Gregor later identifies Enola's tattoo as coordinates with reversed directions.
-Following the map, the balloon party discover Dryland, covered with vegetation and wildlife.
+Following the map, the balloon party discovers Dryland, covered with vegetation and wildlife.
 They also find a hut with the remains of Enola's parents.
 The Mariner, feeling that he does not belong on Dryland, takes an old wooden catamaran from the island and departs, as Helen and Enola bid him farewell.

 Ulysses Cut

-The extended edition, dubbed the "Ulysses Cut", has a runtime of 171 minutes and features scenes fleshing out the characters and settings.
+The extended edition, dubbed the "Ulysses Cut", features scenes fleshing out the characters and settings.
 It identifies the Dryland as Mount Everest, and ends with Helen giving the Mariner the name Ulysses.